Corporate Governance - Business Policies

-Each business unit within the Company is required to identify and maintain an inventory of all Personally Identifiable Information residing within its organization or under the control of its organization through a third party (e.g., arrangements whereby PHI information, such as performance appraisals or customer financial data, is stored and processed outside the company).
+Each Business, Support Services or Corporate Services Organization within the Company is required to identify and maintain an inventory of all Personally Identifiable Information residing within its organization or under the control of its organization through a third party (e.g., arrangements whereby PHI information, such as performance appraisals or customer financial data, is stored and processed outside the company).

 Access to this information must be limited to those who require access by reason of their job duties.
 Procedures must be in place to ensure that those who do have access, including entities outside the Company, are informed of the requirements for safeguarding Personally Identifiable Information.

 Information identified as Personally Identifiable Information is subject to controls to maintain its confidentiality.
-Appropriate controls, which comply with corporate standards for privacy information, are established by the business unit responsible for the information.
+Appropriate controls, which comply with corporate standards for privacy information, are established by the Business, Support Services or Corporate Services Organization responsible for the information.